 - Gambling (lotteries, sports forecasting, internet gaming, etc.)

-- Regulated or illegal products or services (cannabis dispensaries, sale of tobacco, online pharmacies, fake ID-providing, fireworks and related goods, products with varying legal status, etc.)
+- Regulated or illegal products or services (cannabis dispensaries, sale of tobacco, online pharmacies, fake IDs, fireworks and related goods, products with varying legal status, etc.)

 - High-risk businesses (bankruptcy lawyers, medical benefit packages, travel reservation services, etc.)